-The ecolodge accommodation on Coxs River is a dorm style large room with double bunks.
-For privacy and comfort. we generally book the 12 person cabin just for our team.
-Because the ecolodge is limited in communication and gets busy during parts of the season, this arrangement is subject to change.
-If the accommodation arrangements are changed by the ecolodge and we don't get the private cabin, we will compensate you accordingly with a discount voucher that can be used on any of our treks by you, family or friends.
+The Six Foot Track Eco Lodge accommodation on Coxs River is a dorm-style large room with double bunks.
+For privacy and comfort.
+We generally book the 12-person cabin just for our team, but sometimes depending on numbers, we might book the 16-person cabin.
+Because the eco lodge is limited in communication and gets busy during parts of the season, this arrangement is subject to change.
+If the eco lodge changes the accommodation arrangements, and we don't get the private cabin, we will compensate you accordingly with a discount voucher that can be used on any of our adventures by you, family or friends.
 The shower and toilet are outside but are well maintained, clean and private.
-The showers are very basic and it's generally cold water.
-Many trekkers elect to go for a swim in Coxs River if we arrive with plenty of daylight hours to spare and the weather is warm enough.
+The showers are very basic and use cold water.
+Many walkers elect to go for a swim in Coxs River if we arrive with plenty of daylight hours to spare and the weather is warm enough.

 What type of food do we eat?

-There will be plenty of food on the trek.
-You will receive a snack pack on the morning that we leave Jenolan Caves that will contain snack type foods and fruit that you can eat during the day.
-We have designed this snack pack as an energy supplement on top for the main meals that are served during the trek.
+There will be plenty of food on the adventure.
+You will receive an energy pack on the morning that we leave Jenolan Caves or Cottages containing snack-type foods and fruit you can eat during the day.
+We have designed this energy pack as an energy supplement on top of the main meals served during the adventure.
 For morning tea, we will serve tea and coffee and snacks.
 For lunch on the first day, we provide packed sandwiches and also serve tea and coffee.

-On Saturday night for dinner, our hosts at the ecolodge Pavel & Lucy will cater for dinner that is generally a slow-cooked goulash with rice and potato.
-Sunday morning breakfast is also catered by the ecolodge with a buffet style hot breakfast that is pretty amazing.
-You will also be provided with additional snack foods to get you through to the end of the trek.
-Morning tea will also be served at Megalong Valley, but because we usually arrive at Explorers Tree around 1:00 PM, lunch is not provided.
-Most people either get some lunch in Katoomba, or stop on the way home for the food of their choice after a weekend of trekking.
+On Saturday night, for dinner, our hosts at the Six Foot Track Eco Lodge, Pavel & Lucie, will cater dinner that is generally a slow-cooked goulash with rice and potato.
+The eco lodge also caters the Sunday morning breakfast with a buffet-style hot breakfast that is pretty amazing.
+You will also be provided with other snack foods to get you through the end of the adventure.
+Morning tea will also be served at Megalong Valley, but because we usually arrive at Explorers Tree around 1:30 PM, so lunch is not provided.
+Most people either get some lunch in Katoomba or stop on the way home for the food of their choice after a weekend of walking.

-If you have a dietary requirement, we will cater for you with yummy alternatives, so please make sure that you let us know about your dietary requirements on the adventure booking form.
-You will be taken through to our adventure booking form after you check out and pay for the trek.
+If you have a dietary requirement, we will cater for you with yummy alternatives, so please make sure that you let us know your dietary requirements on the adventure booking form.

-There is no mobile phone reception at the ecolodge.
+There is no mobile phone or internet reception at the ecolodge

 Why use Peak Potential Adventures?

-Our guides and the way we run our trek are second to none.
-You will only get very experienced guides on our treks that you can trust.
-We pride ourselves on ensuring that everyone has a positive, rewarding and safe experience.
-We leave nothing to chance in our preparation and are always thinking about our client's safety and enjoyment during the trek.
+Our guides and the way we run our adventures are second to none.
+You will only get very experienced guides on our adventures that you can trust.
+We pride ourselves on ensuring everyone has a positive, rewarding, safe experience.
+We leave nothing to chance in our preparation and always consider our client's safety and enjoyment during the adventure.

-This trek is limited to a maximum of 12 people.
+This adventure is limited to a maximum of 16 people.

 Can I trek safely if I have allergies or a medical condition?

 It all depends on the allergy or the medical condition, but we would strongly suggest that you speak to your doctor first before making a booking.
-If it is a food allergy, that will be no problem because that can be catered for by the ecolodge or ourselves who will be preparing our food.
+If it is a food allergy, that will be no problem because it can be catered for by the eco lodge or ourselves who will prepare our food.
 Please just let us know on the adventure booking form so we can make adjustments and arrange alternatives for what you can't eat.

 Can I pay a deposit and pay the rest before departure?

-Yes, we only require a 50% part payment to secure your position on the trek if the trek is more than 60 days out with the full balance payable 60 days before departure.
-If the trek is departing within 60 days, full payment will be required when you book.
+Yes, we only require a 50% part payment to secure your position on the adventure if the departure is more than 60 days out, with the full balance payable 60 days before departure.
+If the adventure departs within 60 days, full payment will be required when you book.

 Is there a credit and debit card payment surcharge?